Axionic quantum criticality of generalized Weyl semimetals

+which is beyond the territory of the $\epsilon$ expansion.
+For $N_b \neq 2$, the logarithmic dependence of the RG flow equation on the Yukawa coupling leaves its signature on $g(\ell)$ which can be obtained by solving Eq.~\eqref{eq:RGflowgeneral} that, in turn, also affects the scaling of physical observables at an intermediate scale ($\ell$), as their governing exponents ($z_{\vec{k}}$, $\eta_\psi$, and $\eta_\phi$) depend on $g(\ell)$.

 \emph{Summary and discussions}.~To summarize, here we expose the quantum critical properties of interacting 3D WSMs (both simple and general) when they reside at the brink of axionic insulation, triggered by suitable short-range Hubbard-like interactions.
-While in such a situation traditional field theoretic RG approach can be applied in simple WSMs, our proposed field theoretic approach is tailored to address similar quests in generic non-Lorentz symmetric interacting semimetals that encompasses general WSMs.
+While in such a situation the traditional field-theoretic RG approach can be applied in simple WSMs, our proposed field-theoretic approach is tailored to address similar quests in generic non-Lorentz symmetric interacting semimetals that encompass general WSMs.
 Both methods, nonetheless, predict that the WSM to axion insulator QPT is Gaussian in nature, and the critical exponents ultimately acquire their mean-field values.
 The resulting marginal Fermi liquid, residing around the underlying QCP, thus features logarithmic corrections to the scaling of thermodynamic and transport quantities as a function of temperature and frequency, respectively.
-Strong Hubbard-like interactions can make WSMs susceptible to the nucleation of rotational symmetry-breaking nematic orders, which, in simple (general) WSMs, shift the location of (split) the Weyl nodes~\cite{roy2017, JianYao2017}.
-Future investigations will unfold the underlying critical properties around such orderings.
+Strong Hubbard-like interactions can make WSMs susceptible to the nucleation of rotational symmetry-breaking nematic orders, which, in simple and general WSMs, respectively, shift the location of and split the Weyl nodes~\cite{roy2017, JianYao2017}.
+Future investigations will unfold critical properties around such orderings.